-You need to install Apache Tomcat on the target machines.
-For a detailed installation procedure, refer to http://tomcat.apache.org/ http://<hostname or IP address>:8080/
+To begin using Apache Tomcat, you need to set it up on your target machines.
+For detailed instructions, refer to http://tomcat.apache.org/

-NOTE: Compatible JDK version must be installed on the system before installing Apache Tomcat.
-For details, please refer the Apache Tomcat documentation.
+NOTE: A compatible JDK version must be installed before Apache Tomcat installation.
+Refer to Apache Tomcat documentation for specific JDK version requirements.